The child finds their usual routine from your very first morning.

 - A 5-minute micro-break every 25 minutes

-Example opposite: Theo, 10, ADHD.
-Three clear sections, written by the parents: introduction, how to help, what to avoid.
-The profile doesn't change depending on who scans, it's the same for everyone.
+Example shown here: Théo, 10, ADHD.
+Three clear sections, written by the parents: overview, how to help, what to avoid.
+The profile doesn't change depending on who scans it, it's the same for everyone.

-Tap a condition: the definition is rephrased for you, as an AESH, with concrete examples from your role.
+Click on a disability: the explanation is rephrased for you, as an AESH, with concrete examples from your role.

 Read aloud

-The definitions can be listened to with one tap.
-Handy in the corridor between two sessions.
+Definitions can be listened to with one tap.
+Handy in the hallway between sessions.

 Up to date everywhere

-When the family edits the profile, the next AESH who scans will read the updated version.
-Without a phone call.
+When the family updates the profile, the next AESH who scans it reads the current version.
+No phone call needed.

 Before.
 After.